top of page

 18. Protect physical and emotional safety.

 21. Check in with each scholar at least twice a semester, in a formal or informal manner, to assess his/her class progress.
 This responsibility can be divided between all mentors in the class.
+Discuss insights with parents of individuals.

 23. Attend ongoing LEMI mentor training throughout the year via LEMI webinars and/or podcasts.